-Ukraine’s Zelenskyy visits Athens to attend meeting of Balkan leaders with top EU officials
+Greece’s leader pledges to keep up military support for Ukraine as Zelenskyy visits Athens

 But Athens has resisted pressure to provide Kyiv with a Russian-made air defense missile system stationed on the southern island of Crete.
 Greece is engaged in a substantial weapons procurement program of its own amid testy relations with neighboring Turkey — its NATO ally and historic regional rival.

-Earlier on Monday, Zelenskyy was in Denmark, where he thanked lawmakers for helping his country resist Russia’s invasion.
-On Sunday, Denmark and the Netherlands announced they would provide Kyiv with F-16 warplanes that could be delivered around the end of the year.
+Zelenskyy flew to Greece from Denmark, which together with the Netherlands on Sunday announced they would provide Kyiv with F-16 warplanes that could be delivered around the end of the year.

 The presidents of Serbia, Montenegro and Moldova, the prime ministers of North Macedonia, Kosovo, Bulgaria, Croatia and Romania, and the head of the council of ministers of Bosnia and Herzegovina attended Monday’s dinner.
-Mitsotakis was also meeting several of them individually on Monday and Tuesday.

 A notable absence was Albanian Prime Minister Edi Rama.
 Relations between Greece and its northwestern neighbor have soured over the jailing of ethnic Greek minority leader Fredi Beleri, who was arrested before local elections in May on vote-buying allegations.